Unusual Options Activity Insight: Norwegian Cruise Line | Benzinga

 Unusual Options Activity Insight: Norwegian Cruise Line

-Shares of Norwegian Cruise Line (NYSE:NCLH) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $23.21.
+On Wednesday, shares of Norwegian Cruise Line (NYSE:NCLH) saw unusual options activity.
+After the option alert, the stock price moved down to $25.82.

 - Sentiment: BULLISH